dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 influence in their local workspace -- instead of working with their colleague to address and improve them -- then doesn't that leave us all more vulnerable as a group?
-That'd imply that some negative political behavior in the workplace is not only abbrasive, but corrosive.
+That'd imply that some negative political behavior in the workplace is not only abrasive, but corrosive.
 And without the proper systems in place to keep this behavior in check, the wrong people rise to the top by employing shady, opportunistic tactics while simultaneously leaving groups in